This is a perfect time to come to Halifax to explore links with history, and visions for the future.

 Session Organizers: Kate Barclay, University of Technology Sydney; Gil Sylvia, Oregon State University

-We invite participants to present papers about ways to improve the role of social scientists in effectively participating in the management process and conceptualizing and assessing the social impacts of fisheries and aquaculture.
+We invite participants to present papers about ways to improve the role of economists and other social scientists in effectively participating in the management process and conceptualizing and assessing the social impacts of fisheries and aquaculture.

 Session Organizers: Cintia Gillam, Saint Mary’s University; Anthony Charles, Saint Mary's University